afunnydev/tinysociety/content/articles/2018-11-26-400-sq-ft-spacious-tiny-house-on-foundations.md

 ## Kitchen

-The kitchen of this tiny house is unique because it has a wrapping counter island that is perfect for having entertaining or family dinners.
+The kitchen of this tiny house is unique because it has a wrapping counter island that is perfect for entertaining or family dinners.
 Full-sized appliances and storage cabinets fit snugly into the corner.

 ![](/img/denali_2.jpg)